It looks like surrogacy could be an amazing option for you!

 The embryo transfer process will take place at the fertility clinic that was decided on in your surrogacy contract, which you might need to travel to.
 The intended parents would cover any of your travel expenses, if needed.
 When the procedure is complete, you’ll need to rest at the clinic for a while, and then continue to take it easy for the next several days to encourage successful implantation.

 Several cycles of embryo transfers may be needed for a healthy pregnancy to take place.
 When a doctor has confirmed that you are pregnant and stably so, you can see your regular OBGYN for routine prenatal care.
 As your pregnancy progresses, you can keep in touch with the intended parents about the growth of their baby and share your experience with them.

-The most anticipated moment (for surrogates and intended parents) after a woman decides becoming a surrogate in CT is right for her is that moment when she unites the intended parents with their child for the first time.
+The most anticipated moment for a woman who decides that becoming a surrogate in CT is right for her is that moment when she unites the intended parents with their child for the first time.
 The intended parents will usually travel to be with you when it is time for the baby to be born.
 Your preferred birth plan will be established with the intended parents when you create your surrogacy contract, so everyone will be ready when the time comes.

 Becoming a surrogate in Connecticut is one of the most fulfilling journeys that a woman can go on, and it results in such a special gift for someone else.
 Surrogacy is an amazing way to bring people together over the creation of a family.

 Contact a surrogacy professional now if you’re ready to learn more about how to become a surrogate mother in Connecticut.